 Naturally, this being the Communist Soviet Union, the whole thing is seen from the worker's perspective, with leadership figures seen as brutal and callous.
 From the very first shot, we see images of the working class sleeping in the streets and queuing at homeless shelters and this is before the robots put them out of work!

 At least twice, the political ponderings are broken by musical numbers in a night club!
-And on the subject of music, Ripl uses an impressive substitute for remote controlling the robots here: a whistle and a saxophone!
+And on the subject of music, Ripl uses a unique method of remote control for the robots here: a whistle and a saxophone!
 Fans of action though will be glad to know it's not all just class war dialogue, as the robots go crazy during the climax, killing and crushing anyone who gets in their way.

 While this isn't exactly a forgotten classic, it's pretty unique and a worthy novelty for its historical, political and technical standing.
 Just don't expect it to come out on DVD any time soon!